-While we’re not going to say that Google Analytics is simple, there’s quite a bit you can learn about your site with an understanding of a few basic concepts.
-Let’s start with the relationship between users, sessions, and pageviews and explain all about the page views metric.
+While we’re not going to say that Google Analytics is simple, there’s quite a bit you can learn about your site by understanding a few basic concepts.
+Let’s start with the relationship between users, sessions, and pageviews and explain the page views metric.
 A guide & tutorial to learn and understand all you need to know about Google Analytics pageviews & reports, the most important metric explained.

 Google Analytics Pageviews Explained

 Google Analytics has this handy feature explaining a specific metric or dimension when you hover over the question mark icon.
 According to Google Analytics, a pageview is: Pageviews is the total number of pages viewed.
 Repeated views of a single page are counted.

 According to Google’s Google Analytics support site, a pageview is: Page view (or pageview hit, page tracking hit) is a page being loaded (or reloaded) in a browser.
 Pageviews is a metric defined as the total number of pages viewed.

 Now that’s a pretty straightforward explanation.
 So, let’s say you have a page about a Basic SEO course: pageviews will show the number of times that page is viewed for a given period.

 The metric says nothing about how many visitors saw that page or how many times it was viewed per session.
 It’s just the total number of page views per page.
 This means that one visitor can be responsible for many page views and that a page can be viewed multiple times per session.

 Page views can indicate how popular a post or page is.
 But having many page views for a post doesn’t necessarily mean it is popular.
 Is it a good thing that you have a lot of page views per visit?